Slow Reads

 Welcome to the Slow Reads program of the Burning Archive.

-In 2025 we are reading Olga Tokarczuk, The Books of Jacob, and the Mahabharata.
+In 2025 can join me in reading Olga Tokarczuk, The Books of Jacob, and the Mahabharata, slowly.

 I will be updating this page throughout the year.
 Bookmark it and use it as a reference.